 If the IAB TNL ADDRESS REQUEST message contains the IAB IPv6 Request Type IE, the gNB-DU shall allocate the individual IPv6 address(es) or IPv6 address prefix(es) accordingly and include these IPv6 address(es) or IPv6 address prefix(es) in the IAB TNL ADDRESS RESPONSE message.

-If the IAB TNL ADDRESS REQUEST message contains the IAB TNL Addresses to Remove List IE, the gNB-DU shall consider that the TNL address(es) and/or TNL address prefix(es) therein are no longer used by the IAB-node(s).
+If the IAB TNL ADDRESS REQUEST message contains the IAB TNL Addresses To Remove List IE, the gNB-DU shall consider that the TNL address(es) and/or TNL address prefix(es) therein are no longer used by the IAB-node(s).

-If the IAB TNL ADDRESS RESPONSE message contains the IAB TNL Address Usage IE in the IAB Allocated TNL Address List Item IE, the gNB-CU shall consider the indicated TNL address usage when allocating a TNL address to an IAB-node.
+If the IAB TNL ADDRESS RESPONSE message contains the IAB TNL Address Usage IE in the IAB Allocated TNL Address Item IE, the gNB-CU shall consider the indicated TNL address usage when allocating a TNL address to an IAB-node.
 Otherwise, the gNB-CU shall consider that the TNL address can be used for all traffic when allocating the TNL address to an IAB-node.

 8.10.3.C Unsuccessful Operation